THE BENEFITS OF READY-TO-ASSEMBLE DOORS: THE DIY BIFOLDS FOR SELF-INSTALLATION

 Vufold believes that anyone with some DIY knowledge can install RTA doors.
 You can view some installation manuals on our website to get a better understanding of the level of knowledge required.

-While Vufold provides most tools required for installation, you will still need to source some basic tools, including:
+While Vufold provides most tools required for putting in bifold doors, you will still need to source some basic tools, including:

-Before fitting a bifold door, you will need to measure the opening carefully and accurately.
+Before fitting an aluminium bifold door, you will need to measure the opening carefully and accurately.
 Fortunately, measuring for bifold doors doesn’t need to be particularly difficult.

 To measure a space for bifold doors, follow these four steps: